Kreijstal/raydium-game-engine-mirror/contrib/raydium-extra/kartagony/README.txt

-Kartagony is a small unreleased, unfinished, multiplayer game, where players drivers small karts and use bonus to kill each others (Team Deathmatch).
+Kartagony is a small unreleased, unfinished, multiplayer game, where players drives small karts and use items to kill each others (in Team Deathmatch mode).

-The "main" file is kartagony.c (and will include all others).
+The "main" file is kartagony.c: it will include all others, so you just have to compile this one.

 The game *should* (not tested since a long time) work with the regular generic Raydium server (tests.c).